lqb2/blog/_posts/2019-05-14-alternative-futures-link-1.md

 I leaned forward, wringing my hands a bit.

 "We both know his dad.
 And we know his dad's inability to hold even his own boundaries.
-In some ways, that's how Jayden is here."
+In some ways, that's how Gey is here."

 Shai winced.